 - Make your third question another Single Choice question, this time for the type of construction.
 As you did in the previous question, provide choices for answers of road, bridge, railroad, and building.

-Click one of the add buttons (+) in the Edit panel to add the fourth choice.
-Alternatively, you can add to and edit these choices in plain text by clicking the Batch Edit option.
+Click one of the add buttons in the Edit panel to add the fourth choice.
+Alternatively, click the Batch Edit option and edit the choices in plain text.

 - Click Publish.
 A confirmation dialog box appears, confirming you want to publish the survey in its current state.
-Before you confirm, click Modify schema on the lower left of the dialog box to open a table that allows you to change the name and maximum length of the field.
-The name of the field is what the data is referred to as internally.
-After this, click Publish on the dialog box.
+Before you confirm, click Modify schema at the lower left of the dialog box to open a table that allows you to change the name and maximum length of the field.
+The name of the field is how the data is referenced internally.
+Click Publish on the dialog box.

-Your survey can now be sent to others using the URL displayed through the Link button.
+You can now send your survey to others using the URL displayed through the Link button.

 You can now open your survey in any browser.